 Speech and Language (SI/LI)

 In addition to being disability categories, students with speech and/or language needs may qualify for services under the related services umbrella.
-For more information about Speech and/or Language as a related service, contact the Speech-Language Pathologist at the school site or Jenny Duggar at the LCS District ESE office at 487-7160.
+For more information about Speech and/or Language as a related service, contact the Speech-Language Pathologist at your school site or at the LCS District ESE office Heather Willis-Doxsee at 850-561-8944.

 Occupational or Physical Therapy (OT/PT)

 The district ensures that students with gross and fine motor difficulties have access to consultative services provided to the classroom teacher by physical and occupational therapists.
 For those students who have met state board eligibility criteria, therapy is provided by these therapists.
-For more information about OT/PT, contact the referral coordinator at your school.
+For more information about OT/PT, contact the referral coordinator at your school or Heather Willis-Doxsee at 850-561-8944 at the LCS District ESE office.

 Assistive Technology (AT)